 Community and State Colleges

 You’re spending a lot for your education, so naturally you want to attend a well-known school with a great reputation.
 Showing a potential employer a degree from Harvard or Cornell will increase your chances of getting in the door.
-So, you look at Cornell University and find that tuition and fees will run you almost $30,000, and Harvard is almost $43,000.
+So, you look at Cornell University and find that tuition, room, board and fees will run you an estimated $67,613, and Harvard is $72,400 (2015-2016 school year).

 What many people don’t think about, however, is that they don’t have to attend these universities for all four years in order to get a prestigious degree.
 Instead of going to Harvard as a freshman, enroll in a local state or community college for two years, and then transfer for your junior and senior years.
-A typical state university costs approximately $4,694 to $7,000 a year, while a community college can cost less than $1,000 a year for tuition.
+A typical state university costs approximately $9,410 a year in 2016, while a community college can cost less than $2,000 a year for tuition.
 It is a good idea, however, to check with the universities you eventually want to attend to see what transfer credits they will accept.
 Contact the admissions office and request guidelines.
 Also, some universities require you to attend their campuses for at least two years to get a degree there, while others only require one year, so check on this as well.

 Who Should Try This: Undergraduate students